vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-Narasimha and establish an image showing all the features of that avatāra and decked with numerous flowers of various kinds and bilva fruit and sesame &c.; worship image with various upacāras, dance, songs and music; place in front of image a jar full of water and eight other jars in eight directions; elaborate procedure of homa with sesame, ghee &c. and also tarpana and japa.
+Narasiṁha and establish an image showing all the features of that avatāra and decked with numerous flowers of various kinds and bilva fruit and sesame &c.; worship image with various upacāras, dance, songs and music; place in front of image a jar full of water and eight other jars in eight directions; elaborate procedure of homa with sesame, ghee &c. and also tarpana and japa.
 This vrata removes all distress, diseases and all sins; HV I. 465-171 (from Gar.); (2) begin on 5th of K. śu.: give up sour things for a year and worship at night image of Hari sleeping on Sesa and with one foot on lap of Lakṣmi; worship limbs from feet to head associating each limb with one of the eight nāgas (Ananta &c. mentioned on p.
 124 above) and bathe nāgas ( images ) with milk; homa with sesame and milk; at end donate golden snake, cow, and gold; this vrata makes for freedom from danger of snake bite; KV 96-97 and HV I.

 556-557 (both quote from Var.
 60.1-8). śāmbhasāyaṇīvrata-a nakṣatravrata; Acyuta deity; for seven